dell/csm-docs/content/v2/csidriver/features/powerscale.md

 ## Topology
 ### Topology Support

-The CSI PowerScale driver version 1.4.0 and later supports Topology by default which forces volumes to be placed on worker nodes that have connectivity to the backend storage, as a result of which the nodes which have access to PowerScale Array are appropriately labeled.
+CSI PowerScale driver version 1.4.0 and later supports Topology by default which forces volumes to be placed on worker nodes that have connectivity to the backend storage.
+This results in nodes which have access to PowerScale Array being appropriately labeled.
 The driver leverages these labels to ensure that the driver components (controller, node) are spawned only on nodes wherein these labels exist.

 This covers use cases where: